Sovereign-Labs/sovereign-book/src/3-1-implementing-a-module.md

 Errors automatically revert all state changes from the transaction.
 For more details on error handling patterns and when to panic vs return errors, see the [Advanced Topics](3-4-advanced.html#error-handling) section.

+## Next Steps: Ensuring Correctness

+You now have all the tools to define a module's state, initialize it at genesis, and handle user interactions through call methods.
+You've created the core business logic of your application.

+However, before you can integrate this module into a live rollup, you need to be confident that it works exactly as intended.
+In the next section, "Testing Your Module," we'll show you how to use the SDK's powerful testing framework to write comprehensive tests, covering both successful transaction paths and potential error cases.